 #3.
 Escalate Your Initial Claim

 If you were initially denied compensation, you can escalate your claim to the National Enforcement Body or an Alternative Dispute Resolution party.
 It is not uncommon for air carriers to lie about the events at hand or take advantage of passengers’ insight into regulations.
 If you believe you deserve compensation under EU 261, take your claim to the CAA, a regulator body, or an adjudicator.
+Another option could be to contact flight compensation companies that would consult you on your case before escalating your claim further.

 #4.
 Head To Small Claims Court